psrenergy-docs/ncp-release-notes/docs/home.md

 * Included the definition of generic decision variables.
 * Added the possibility to select shutdown decision variables of thermal power plants in the generic constraints.
 * Added the possibility to select curtailment of renewable power plants in the generic constraints.
+* Added an option to prevent the curtailment of renewable power plants.
+* Implemented a precedence order constraint for the curtailment of renewable power plants.

 ### AC OPF